splunk/public-o11y-docs/gdi/monitors-databases/microsoft-sql-server.rst

 Microsoft SQL Server monitor type to send metrics from Microsoft SQL Server instances.

-.. note:: To monitor Microsoft SQL servers with the OpenTelemetry Collector using native OpenTelemetry components refer to the :ref:`mssql-server-receiver`.
+.. note:: To monitor Microsoft SQL server instances with the OpenTelemetry Collector using native OpenTelemetry components refer to the :ref:`mssql-server-receiver`.

 Benefits
 =================